 The Global Fund for Women was founded in Palo Alto California by three bold women: Anne Firth Murray, Founding President, Frances Kissling, and Laura Lederer.
 The three were convinced that women’s human rights and dignity were essential to the advancement of global agendas for social, economic, and political change.
 Frustrated by traditional philanthropy’s lack of interest in funding women’s groups and human rights, they forged a new path, founding an organization that would fund women-led organizations directly.

-Founding member Anne Firth Murray served as the first Global Fund for Women CEO—from 1986 to 1996.
+Founding member Anne Firth Murray served as the Global Fund for Women Founding President—from 1986 to 1996.
 In addition to being one of the first donors (along with the 3 other co-founders) Anne established the Global Fund as a leader in funding for and global expertise in women’s rights.
 The first grants in 1988 totaled $30,000; by 1996 grantmaking had grown to $1.2 million.

 Kavita Ramdas became CEO in 1996, serving until 2010.
 Under Kavita’s leadership the Global Fund experienced unprecedented growth.
 Grantmaking surpassed $8 million.
 Kavita led the ‘Invest in Women’ campaign that resulted in $10 million to initiate the Global Fund for Women’s endowment fund, and established the $10 million ground-breaking ‘Now or Never Fund’ in response to the crisis created by the Iraq and Afghanistan wars and the detrimental effects of rising extremisms and economic globalization.
 In addition, the Global Fund expanded its work in Sub-Saharan Africa and established its Middle East and North Africa portfolio.